-Employers who are not required under law to provide unemployment insurance coverage to workers can, in most situations, elect to provide such coverage on a voluntary basis.
+Employers who are not required under law to provide unemployment coverage to workers can, in most situations, elect to provide such coverage on a voluntary basis.
 An application (Form C-1A) must be completed and filed with the Commissioner of Labor who will provide approval in writing, provided such request is received by December 1st prior to the year coverage is requested.
 Voluntary coverage becomes effective on January 1st or the first day of employment of the year being requested and will remain in effect for two full calendar years.

-Employers made liable by approval of their Voluntary Election request who thereafter meet liability as described previously (What Does It Mean When We Say "You Are An Employer"?) are required by law to furnish unemployment insurance coverage for as long as they are liable.
+Employers made liable by approval of their Voluntary Election request who thereafter meet liability as described previously (What Does It Mean When We Say "You Are An Employer"?), by law are required to furnish unemployment insurance coverage.

-Sole proprietors, partners of a partnership, managers or managing members of an LLC, or any other employees specified as exempt cannot "elect" coverage for their employment, nor can they draw benefits based on the wages earned from their own business.
+Sole proprietors, partners of a partnership, managers or managing members of an LLC or any other employees specified as exempt cannot "elect" coverage for their employment, nor can they draw benefits based on the wages earned from their own business.